GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 The yellow plate showed the highest average dwell time of the insects of all colors (62.91 seconds).
 Blue is in second place (49.71 seconds), closely followed by the floral pattern (47.83 seconds).
 However, yellow has the shortest maximum dwell time of all colors (3252.52 seconds), but with a very small difference to the maximum dwell time of the colors blue (3536.58 seconds) and floral pattern (3536.15 seconds), which also differ by only one second.
 The minimum dwell time is the same for all three colors at 0 seconds, which means that these insects were only identified in one image.
 The standard deviation of blue (262.83 seconds) indicates a wide distribution of the data, meaning that there were both very short and very long dwell times of the insects.
 The same can be said for the color yellow (250.74 seconds).
 The floral pattern shows the lowest standard deviation of all colors (181.83 seconds), which means that the dwell time of the insects was less variable here than with the other colors.

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph04.png" caption="Histogram of the frequency of dwell time of individuals per second by color." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph04.png" caption="**Figure 11:** Histogram of the frequency of dwell time of individuals per second by color." %}

-The histogram (Fig. 9) shows a sharp drop in the frequency of individuals with dwell time.
+The histogram **(Fig. 11)** shows a sharp drop in the frequency of individuals with dwell time.
 This means that most individuals were recorded for a short period of time, while only a few individuals stayed on the plate for more than 250 seconds.
 This is most true for the floral pattern, followed by blue.

-A representation of the histogram without considering the dwell time of one second (Fig. 10) shows that the majority of all recorded individuals only stayed on the plate for one recording.
+A representation of the histogram without considering the dwell time of one second **(Fig. 12)** shows that the majority of all recorded individuals only stayed on the plate for one recording.
 In this context, a significant decrease in frequency can be observed, falling from almost 1,000 individuals to about 25.

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph05.png" caption="Histogram of the dwell time of individuals per second, excluding the first second." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph05.png" caption="**Figure 12:** Histogram of the dwell time of individuals per second, excluding the first second." %}

 To determine whether there are significant differences in dwell time between the different colors, an analysis of variance (ANOVA) was performed.
 The ANOVA shows whether the differences in the mean dwell times between the colors are statistically significant.
 A p-value less than 0.05 indicates that at least one color has a significantly different dwell time.

-Table 7: Results of the ANOVA (Analysis of Variance) to investigate the effect of color on the dwell time of insects with Df = degrees of freedom, Sum Sq = sum of squares, Mean Sq = mean squares, F value = F-value, Pr(>F) = p-value.
+**Table 7:** Results of the ANOVA (Analysis of Variance) to investigate the effect of color on the dwell time of insects with Df = degrees of freedom, Sum Sq = sum of squares, Mean Sq = mean squares, F value = F-value, Pr(>F) = p-value.

 |          | Df | Sum Sq | Mean Sq | F value | Pr(>F) |
 |----------|----------|----------|----------|----------|----------|
 | Color | 2 | 18 | 8.91 | 2.62 | 0.07 |
 | Residuals | 2490 | 8470 | 3.40 |     |     |

-The result of the ANOVA analysis (Tab.
-7) suggests possible differences in the mean dwell times of the insects between the different colors, but these are not significant (F(2, 2490) = 2.62, p = 0.073).
-To further investigate the differences between the colors, a pairwise comparison was performed using Tukey's HSD test (Tab.
-8).
+The result of the ANOVA analysis **(Table 7)** suggests possible differences in the mean dwell times of the insects between the different colors, but these are not significant (F(2, 2490) = 2.62, p = 0.073).
+To further investigate the differences between the colors, a pairwise comparison was performed using Tukey's HSD test **(Table 8)**.
 Here too, the results show no significant differences between the individual colors:

-Table 8: Tukey's HSD test shows pairwise comparisons of the differences between the colors with diff = difference in means, lwr = lower confidence interval, upr = upper confidence interval, p adj = adjusted p-value.
+**Table 8:** Tukey's HSD test shows pairwise comparisons of the differences between the colors with diff = difference in means, lwr = lower confidence interval, upr = upper confidence interval, p adj = adjusted p-value.

 |          | diff | lwr | upr | p adj |
 |----------|----------|----------|----------|----------|